TodePond/Opond/README.md

 There were many reasons.
 Are you sure you want me to list them all?
 It's quite long.

-## Yes

-No, really...
-If I list them all out you'll probably get bored and stop reading.

-## I'll read them all
+## Yes, I promise I'll read them all

-Hmm...
-Do you promise?
-Do you promise to read this document in its entirety?

-## Yes, I promise.
-This esoteric FAQ section that you've started with has indicated to me that there will be various fourth-wall-breaking surprises along the way, so it'll be worth reading everything fully

-Ok, well, if you insist.
+Ok, here you go.
 Here's why I switched to free-open-source everything:

-# Why
+# WHY

 todo: write the reasons

-# Start
+# START

 The first job was to document everything I currently used.
 Here's a start...